 IMU CWM is leading the project "A Global Approach to the Gender Gap in Mathematical and Natural Sciences:

 How to Measure It, How to Reduce It ?" funded by the International Council for Science (ICSU).

 The project website, with a summary, up to date news and information, is here.

 Contact : Marie-Francoise Roy ICSUfirstname.lastname@example.org

 The main initial goal set by CWM was to help establish and foster networks of women mathematicians especially in Asia, Latin America and Africa.
-To this end, it has made three calls offering sponsorship, in 2016, 2017 and 2018.
+To this end, it has made four calls offering sponsorship, in 2016, 2017, 2018 and 2019.

 The multi-country or multi-regional networks which have been fostered or initiated with CWM's help are: